antoniosfiala/ACLED_vis/README.md

 # Digital visualisation assignment 1:
 ## Visualising conflict using ACLED data

-This assignment takes inspiration from the work of [ACLED](http://acleddata.com), uses their conflict event database to experiment with alternative means of visulisation to provide users a more accessible experienced.
+This assignment takes inspiration from the work of [ACLED](http://acleddata.com), uses their conflict event database to experiment with alternative means of visulisation to provide users a more accessible experience.

 The map can be found [here](dv_index.html)